ddamato/complementary.space/src/pages/index.md

 The first task is to decide density levels; how many different shifts of density do you need to support?
 I recommend 3 as a good number to use.
 The first for the root of the page, the next for the majority of content, and the final for details and passive content.
 I've opted to avoid naming the levels to deny the possibility of reordering them with the added bonus of not needing to think of meaningful names.

 The next task is to create the "trigger" for the shift.
 This can be done in CSS by creating a selector which changes the values of variables for elements within and in the tree below.
 While you could use a class name, I recommend a data attribute.
-This ensures that class name manipulation doesn't affect the density curation and is often easier to spot when inspecting the DOM.
+This ensures that class name manipulation doesn't affect the density curation and is often easier to spot when inspecting the DOM.[^attribute]

 ```css
 [data-density-shift] {